colour.continuous.MultiSignals#

 arithmetical_operation(a: ArrayLike | AbstractContinuousFunction, operation: Literal['+', '-', '*', '/', '**'], in_place: bool = False) MultiSignals[source]#

-Perform given arithmetical operation with operand \(a\), the operation can be either performed on a copy or in-place.
+Perform the specified arithmetical operation with operand \(a\), either on a copy or in-place.

 Parameters: